Tequila Shots: Composition

 The song features "warped synths and distorted organs", as well as humming from Cudi.
 It has been described as reminiscent of his early music in style.
 Kid Cudi sings about facing internal conflicts relating to mental health which he thought had already been dealt with, and being ready to manage them.

 Critical reception

 The song received generally positive reviews from critics.
 Aron A. of HotNewHipHop wrote that it "brings Cudi's long-time collaborator Dot Da Genius into the fold alongside Take A Daytrip for an exhilarating and psychedelic blast-off".
 Alphonse Pierre of Pitchfork called it the best song from Man on the Moon III.

 Live performances

 Kid Cudi performed the song on Saturday Night Live on April 10, 2021.

 Other versions

-In 2021, Kid Cudi released a alternate version of the song, which originally premiered on Amazon’s Prime Day Show.
+In 2021, Kid Cudi released an alternate version of the song, which originally premiered on Amazon’s Prime Day Show.
 The alternate version was included on an extended play (EP) titled Prime Day Show x Kid Cudi, issued exclusively on Amazon Music, on June 17, 2021.